vmware-archive/kubeless/README.md

 We would love to get your help, feel free to lend a hand.
 We are currently looking to implement the following high level features:

-- Add other runtimes, currently Python, NodeJS, Ruby, PHP, .NET and Ballerina are supported.
+- Add other runtimes, currently Golang, Python, NodeJS, Ruby, PHP, .NET and Ballerina are supported.
 We are also providing a way to use custom runtime.
 Please check [this doc](./docs/runtimes.md) for more details.
 - Investigate other messaging bus (e.g SQS, rabbitMQ)
 - Optimize for functions startup time
 - Add distributed tracing (maybe using istio)